Halophilus/ImGuiUtils/README.md

 # ImGuiUtils

 A comprehensive C++ utility library for Dear ImGui that simplifies common rendering, positioning, color manipulation, and texture loading tasks.
+There are probably better means of generating this functionality in vanilla ImGui, but I generated these tools while working on a series of ImGui projects and they've proven consistently useful when you're trying to accomplish very specific formatting.
+I was able to make some pretty good looking applications this way

 ## Overview